 So is Buddy Blank OMAC during Infinite Crisis… or has something else happened here??

 Levin: Here’s the thing: it doesn’t matter.
 The whole point of Buddy Blank is that he’s blank.
 He is an absence.
 A nebbish.
 The GPA that holds anonymity and lack of identity as a virtue chooses him because he is so blank.
 Like the nameless, faceless members of the Global Peace Agency OMAC could be anyone!
 The satellite hormone surgery re-writes his entire personality so much, the GPA recruited new people to be his parents since he presumably wouldn’t know his old ones any more.

 The original series was unceremoniously cancelled leaving the most abrupt ending possible– Blank depowered and blown-up off panel with Doctor Skuba and Brother Eye trapped in space slag.
 I can see why creators might want to try to make a more satisfying ending than that.
 But any stories that try to make Buddy cool or meaningful himself are entirely missing the point.
 So ignore that urge.

 Thanks Elana!
 Doesn’t get much more definitive than that.
 I think that covers everything we needed to find out about!
 Let’s crack Infinite Crisis #1 back open again tomorrow and comprehensively cover it once and for all!

 Elana Levin is a critic and podcaster who is best known as the host of Graphic Policy Radio.
-For more from her, you can find her on Twitter here!
+For more, you can find them on Twitter here!